 Picnic season is in full swing, and while convenience is crucial, you also want to be sure to avoid creating excess waste.
 If your idea of eco-friendly picnic fare conjures visions of tan hemp napkins and outdated designs, then think again.
 You're going to be surprised by what's available these days.
 We've combed the web to pull together picnic products that are so cute, you might not even believe they're eco-friendly.

 — Additional reporting by Miranda Jones

 Looking to add a dose of fresh flavor to your picnic spread?
-Try a sturdy salad that'll stay crisp throughout an afternoon of sipping wine and sunbathing (no leafy greens need apply).
+Now that Summer is here, try a sturdy salad that'll stay crisp throughout an afternoon of sipping wine and sunbathing (no leafy greens need apply).
 From a light and lovely pea and mint salad to heartier noodle-based options, we've got you covered.

 Rosé may be the quintessential Summer wine.
 It goes with just about any food from spicy appetizers to grilled meats to cheese plates, but it isn't so acidic that it can't be sipped alone.
 We tried a whole slew of Rosés, from bone-dry to syrupy sweet, but these five are just right, plus they have an affordable price tag to match.
 Keep reading to find your next picnic wine.

 Pack for a picnic and head to the park; it's time for an adventure.
 The quintessential Summer activity (at least according to the movies), we found everything you need to make a picnic with the kids fun and memorable.
 Leaving nothing out, we've included it all, from easy recipes to outdoor toys the little ones are sure to love.
 Click through and start planning — this is the ultimate picnic checklist!